-One hundred and ninety-one days.
+One-hundred-ninety-one days.
 That was how many days ago he’d lost his way.
 Like the truck whose tire blew out and crossed into oncoming traffic.
-Three cars were hit, one pancaked between the other two and the trucks—one behind them and the one whose tire blew out.
+Three cars were hit.
+One was pancaked between two trucks.
+One behind them, and the one whose tire blew out.

 The middle car held his entire world.
 The middle car took the most damage.

 They didn’t suffer, the coroner said.
 They never saw it coming.

 One-hundred-ninety-one days of waking up, going to work, paying the bills, avoiding going home to an empty house, and drinking to dull the inevitable pain of meeting that emptiness anyway, to sleep and start the same inane cycle of pointlessness.

 The grief counselor, appointed by his workplace, had urged him to keep a sense of rhythm.
 To not alter his day to day too much as he worked on finding his way back from grieving.

 The shrink didn’t know how silent a house, once inhabiting an eleven-year-old boy, could suddenly be.